Fine Lady, Banbury

 Cream Yeast System and CIP System Upgrade

 For many years Fine Lady has produced a wide range of bakery products from its ten-acre site in Banbury, Oxfordshire.
 Fine Lady specialises in supplying own label bakery products to the leading supermarkets, wholesalers, as well as supplying bread to the sandwich manufacturing industry.
-The current range covers a wide variety of sliced breads including the traditional square sliced, the very soft taller tin loaves and batch breads.
+The current range covers a wide variety of sliced bread including the traditional square sliced, the very soft taller tin loaves and batch bread.
 More recently Fine Lady has started to produce a range of bake off products including bloomers, tiger bloomers, farmhouse and split tin loaves.
 To compliment the bread range Fine Lady also produces rolls of many shapes and sizes as well as teacakes and hot cross buns.

 The existing bakery site Liquid Cream Yeast plant is based on three yeast storage tanks, 2 x recirculating ring mains including multiple mixer dosing points for the supply of the liquid cream yeast to mixers, a dated Semi-Automatic control system with a Flow plate and swing bends in operation and hygienically cleaned via a single tank total loss CIP (Clean In Place) system.